dereknahman/kirsty-codes/src/links.md

 -   Jan and I used to live in the same city but never met, though I would really like us to one of these days.
 [Jan's site](https://writing.jan.io/) is about the Berlin tech scene, his work as an engineer, and things about what he thinks and where he's been.

+### Developer stuff

+-   I recently knocked together a wedding website for myself using [Every Layout](https://every-layout.dev/).
+It's essentially a collection of popular layouts that you can design using CSS but _without_ expensive `@media` breakpoints.
+It's by [Heydon Pickering](https://heydonworks.com/) and [Andy Bell](https://andy-bell.co.uk/), who have done a lot for the web.
+Andy's now-out-of-date [Learn Eleventy from Scratch](https://learneleventyfromscratch.com/) course was the primary tool I used to learn how to build this site.

 ### YouTube channels

 -   My friend Martha once recommended [Dave Hurwitz's YouTube channel](https://www.youtube.com/@DavesClassicalGuide) to me over coffee and I've been a firm fan ever since.
 He is just the funniest, most scathing, most knowledgeable person in classical music I can think of.